All Episodes

 We entertain ourselves in various ways here.

-Let's go to the by the way, open line Wednesday.
+Let's go to the, by the way, Open Line Wednesday.

-Uh we're going to relax some of the um requirements uh for uh callers and you want to bring whatever up, feel free, give it a shot.
+If you want to bring whatever up, feel free, give it a shot.

-Uh let's go to the audio sound bites first.
+Let's go to the audio soundbites first.

 Let's just listen to some things.

-This is last night uh at uh Lamont headquarters.
+This is last night at Lamont headquarters.

-It's kind of humorous uh to to watch this.
+It's kind of humorous to watch this.

 The conventional wisdom analysis is there's an anti-incumbent mood out there, and that's what this means.

-And it's a throw the bums out time, and that means it's bad for the Republicans.
+And that means it's bad for the Republicans.

 Here's Ned Lamont.